9506hqwy/redmine_wiki_wysiwyg/README.md

   * Not support menu button that toggles underline text decoration.
 * In inner wiki link.
   * Not support text decoration at title part.
-* In list.
-  + Not support empty list item.

 ## TODO